gl1tterbomb/gl1tterbomb/README.md

 Things I like:

-My cool friends

-uhh I like cool jets n any vehicles

-my friends, they cool.
+My cool friends, they are all cool and amazing.

+I enjoy giving fanart and some stuff to friends!

 Roleplay!
-I rarely do role-playing and play as characters, but I still like and miss them.
+I do role-playing and play as characters, but rarely, but I still like and miss them.

 I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!